willcassella/WillowEngine/Documentation/ProjectStructure.md

 # Project Structure

-The engine is currently divided into several major bits: "Modules", "Services", "Runtimes", "Games", "Tools", and "Tests".
+The engine is currently divided into several major bits: "Modules", "Systems", "Runtimes", "Games", "Tools", and "Tests".

-## Modules and Services
+## Modules and Systems

-The distinction between Modules and Services is mostly semantic.
-Modules are key parts of the engine that other systems are highly dependant on, while Services are external ... services that provide features that are considered extraneous to the core behavior of the engine.
-Essentially, any discreet engine feature that isn't actually needed to successfully simulate the game world is broken off as a Service.
+The distinction between Modules and Systems is mostly semantic.
+Modules are key parts of the engine that it simply couldn't function without, while Systems are external services that provide features that are considered extraneous to the core behavior of the engine (a container of Enties and Components).
+While the engine may be severely gimped without some systems, it still can exist without them.

 ### Core module